JackAdams/meteor-accounts-ldap/README.md

 The things that this package does differently from `hive:accounts-ldap` are:

 - UI matches that of the core package `accounts-ui`
+- the UI can be replaced by adding another package
 - user data (email address, etc.) is stored in the same format as that of the core package `accounts-password`
 - users can authenticate using either username or email address
 - LDAP settings can be set programatically or using a `settings.json` file